Mount Aso: Geography

 The present Aso Caldera formed as a result of four huge caldera eruptions occurring over a range of 90,000–300,000 years ago.
 The caldera, one of the largest in the world, contains the city of Aso as well as Takamori and Minamiaso enclosing the caldera extends about 18 km east to west and about 25 km north to south.
 Viewpoints from the somma overlooking the caldera are perched upon lava formed before the volcanic activity which created the present caldera.
 Ejecta from the huge caldera eruption 90,800 years ago covers more than 600 km3 and roughly equals the volume of Mount Fuji; with a pyroclastic flow plateau that covered a significant part of Kyushu.

-Volcanic ash from Mount Aso and Mount Kujū plays an important role in maintaining and replenishing the tidal flats of the Ariake Sea, which are among the largest in Japan.
+Volcanic ash from Mount Aso and Mount Kujū plays a crucial role in maintaining and replenishing the tidal flats of the Ariake Sea, which are among the largest in Japan.
 Several of the flats have been designated as Ramsar sites.
 The ash is carried from the volcanoes to the coastline by the Chikugo River, which has its source located on Aso as well.

 History

 The eruption which formed the present somma occurred approximately 300,000 years ago.
 Four large-scale eruptions (Aso 1 – 4) occurred during a period extending from 300,000 to 90,000 years ago.
 As large amounts of pyroclastic flow and volcanic ash were emitted from the volcanic chamber, a huge depression (caldera) was formed as the chamber collapsed.
 The fourth eruption (Aso 4) was the largest, with volcanic ash covering the entire Kyushu region and even extending to Yamaguchi Prefecture.

 Mt.
 Taka, Mt.
 Naka, Mt.
 Eboshi, and Mt.
 Kishima are cones formed following the fourth above-mentioned huge caldera eruption.
 Mt.
 Naka remains active today.
-Aso's pyroclastic flow deposits (welded tuff) were utilized for bridge construction in the region, There are approximately 320 arched stone bridges in Kumamoto Prefecture, including the Tsujun-kyo and Reitai-kyo bridges on the Midorikawa River, which are important national cultural properties.
+Aso's pyroclastic flow deposits (welded tuff) were utilized for bridge construction in the region.
+There are approximately 320 arched stone bridges in Kumamoto Prefecture, including the Tsujun-kyo and Reitai-kyo bridges on the Midorikawa River, which are important national cultural properties.

 A new eruption began at 11:43 a.m. on 20 October 2021.

 Climate

 With an elevation of 1143 m., Mount Aso has a climate that falls as humid continental (Köppen climate classification "Dfb"), with warm summers and cold winters.
 Precipitation is high throughout the year, which brings the area to have borderline subtropical characteristics as well.
-They are particularly heavy in June and July, where over 500 mm of rain fell in each month.
+It is particularly heavy in June and July, when over 500 mm of rain fell in each month.